UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The Great Smoky Mountains Colloquy collection is the only collection that includes the unit attribute on <extent>.
+The Great Smoky Mountains Colloquy collection is the only collection that includes the :code:`unit` attribute on :code:`extent`.
 The collection consists of 34 total records.

 Justification
 ^^^^^^^^^^^^^

-It is important for the user to know what the unit of measurement is for a value within the <extent> field.
+It is important for the user to know what the unit of measurement is for a value within the :code:`extent` field.
 It is also important for us to share this information consistently.
-In order to retain the needed information while also conforming the metadata from this collection with the rest of our records, we propose that the @unit value is added to the extent string during migration.
-This would involve simply taking the existing value in <extent> and then adding ' pages' to the string.
+In order to retain the needed information while also conforming the metadata from this collection with the rest of our records, we propose that the :code:`@unit` value is added to the :code:`extent` string during migration.
+This would involve simply taking the existing value in :code:`extent` and then adding ' pages' to the string.
 Note that all of the resources within the Colloquy collection have more than one page, so the plural form of the word will always be accurate.
-See the Decision section of extent above for more explanation of rdau:P60550.
+See the Decision section of extent above for more explanation of `rdau:P60550`.

 Xpath
 ^^^^^

-mods:physicalDescription/mods:extent[@unit="pages"]
+:code:`physicalDescription/extent[@unit="pages"]`

 Decision
 ^^^^^^^^

 `Example record - colloquy:202 <https://digital.lib.utk.edu/collections/islandora/object/colloquy%3A202/datastream/MODS/view>`_

 .. code-block:: xml